giacecco/bbsub/README.md

 	  10: week (13 occurrences at 00:00:45,000, 00:02:09,000, 00:03:08,000, ...)

 ## Notes
-Words shorter than three characters and included in a pre-defined set of stopwords are ignored.
-The list of stopwords is sourced from [package 'tm'](http://cran.r-project.org/web/packages/tm/index.html) in R.
+Words shorter than three characters and included in a pre-defined set of ["stop words"](http://en.wikipedia.org/wiki/Stop_words) are ignored.
+The list of English stop words is sourced from [package 'tm'](http://cran.r-project.org/web/packages/tm/index.html) in R.

 Combinations of words that make sense as a whole, e.g. "big data", are unfortunately not recognised.
 There will be one entry for 'data' and none for 'big', as it is shorter than 4 characters.